 The new XCITING S400i was released at the tail end of last year and is another premium offering, this time from Kymco.

 I saw this one up close at Motorcycle Live and the first thing to mention is the slick design.
 The matt blue finish really compliments the sharp styling with it's all LED lights and one of the sharpest tail sections I've seen on a scooter.
 This thing looks like the business.

 Like most maxi-scooters its aimed at the commuter / touring market and comes prepared for just that, with a huge luxury seat, ABS, adjustable suspension and a 400cc single cylinder engine that's comfortable at cruising speeds as well as nipping through traffic in town.
 There's also plenty of storage space with two glove boxes and a large under seat compartment.

 Perhaps its most impressive feature however is Kymco's Noodoe system.
 It can connect to your phone via bluetooth and display sat-nav directions on the dashboard, you can also use it to read texts or check the weather or if you feel the need browse your phone's image galleries all on screen.
 There's also an app that can customise the scooter's display.

 The Kymco XCITING S400i has one more weapon in its arsenal and that's the price, at £5599 that's a lot of scooter for the money and it can be ridden on an A2 licence so a great option for anyone looking for some quality on a budget.

 We here at BikeMatters have also reviewed the Kymco XCITING, so why not check it out?

 That's my Top 5 hottest new scooters for 2019, so keep your eye's peeled for these on the roads for 2019.

-Lexham Insurance provide the best deals direct, and offer specialist schemes for scooters of all sizes.
-Call us direct today on 01379 646 504, or quote online for your best quote from us!
+Lexham Insurance offers specialist schemes for scooters of all sizes.
+Call us direct today on 01379 646 504, or quote online for a quote today!